sphinxteam/mlcourse_2019/index.md

 * A very nice review on <a href="https://arxiv.org/abs/1903.10563"> machine learning for physics </a>.
 * An introduction to <a href="https://arxiv.org/abs/1803.08823">machine learning for physicists</a>.

+### Need a GPU for computing?

+You would like to try deep learning but don't have a GPU?
+Or you don't want to install software on your computer?
+This tutorial from my friend Colin Bernet, aka "the data frog" is for you.
+It requires no specific hardware or software and  use the Colaboratory platform from Google, check it out: <a href="https://thedatafrog.com/deep-learning-keras/">the data frog tutorial</a>.

 ### Many thanks to...

  ![https://data-ens.github.io](http://www.fondation-cfm.fr/contents/themes/CFM/img/export/logo_CFM.png)